redaGit/wk415/evpn/README.md

 info flat interfaces
 ```

 The management interface configuration can be seen in OC format.
+The other interfaces are enabled with no IP configuration.

 ### IPv4 Link Addressing